Mastering Sheet Metal Forming

 What is shearing in sheet metal?

-Regardless of the metalworking process being used, the sheet metal will have to be first cut into the desired shape and size.
 Shearing in sheet metal is the process of cutting or separating the sheet metal along a straight line.
-The shearing process involves applying a shearing force to the sheet metal, causing it to deform and eventually fracture, resulting in a clean cut that removes unwanted material from the sheet metal.
+The shearing process involves applying a shearing force to the sheet metal.
+This causes the work peice to deform and eventually fracture.
+The final result is a clean cut that removes unwanted material from the sheet metal.
 To calculate the maximum punch force use the equation below:

 Maximum punch force:

-It’s widely become the preferred process for major manufacturers due to the ease with which it can be performed, and the lack of by-products that it produces when compared to drilling or other material removal processes.
+Using sheering of sheet metal has become the preferred process for major manufacturers.
+One of the major advantages is the ease and speed with which sheering can be done.
+Anther benefit is the lack of by-products that it produces when compared to drilling or other material removal processes.

 What are the common types of shearing?